BobGerman/BlogArticles/What is ngrok and do I need it/article.md

 An option that often works is to browse to the local server from a regular web browser, click the security error, and tell the browser to trust the certificate.
 If the browser and Microsoft Teams share the same certificate store, this will work for a while, but these default certificates generally expire after a month or so, so the process will need to be repeated.

 A better option is to generate your own certificate and tell your computer to trust it.
 That way you can control the expiration date and reuse the certificate on multiple projects, so you only need to do the setup once.
 This is explained in the article, [Setting up SSL for tabs in the Teams Toolkit for Visual Studio Code](https://bob1german.com/2020/10/17/setting-up-ssl-for-tabs-in-the-teams-toolkit-for-visual-studio-code/).
-The instructions are for a [Create React App](#) aplication using the Teams Toolkit but they shouldn't be too difficult to adapt to other tool chains since the certificate creation and trust parts are the same regardless.
+The instructions are for a [Create React App](https://create-react-app.dev/) application using the Teams Toolkit but they shouldn't be too difficult to adapt to other tool chains since the certificate creation and trust parts are the same regardless.

 ### Mobile device testing